natenka/pyneng-book-en/docs/source/book/04_data_structures/set_operations.rst

 Operations with sets
 ~~~~~~~~~~~~~~~~~~~~~~

-Sets are useful in performing different operations such us finding union of sets, intersection and so on.
+Sets are useful in performing different operations such as finding union of sets, intersection and so on.

 Union of sets can be obtained by ``union()`` or
 operator ``|``: